vigyanhoon/the-list/README.md

 # the-list
-a project to add, modify, delete list with nodejs backend
+A frontend project with react, redux, typescript, hooks

 A simple project to fetch, modify plain lists